-- To broaden access to post-secondary education in Hawai'i by providing open-door opportunities for students to enter quality educational programs within their own communities. - To specialize in the effective teaching of remedial/ developmental education, general education, and other introductory liberal arts, pre-professional, and selected baccalaureate courses and programs. - To provide the trained workforce needed by the State, by offering occupational, technical, and professional courses and programs which both prepare students for immediate employment and career advancement. - To provide opportunities for personal enrichment, occupational upgrading, and career mobility through credit and non-credit courses and activities. - To contribute to and stimulate the cultural and intellectual life of the community by providing a forum for the discussion of ideas; by providing leadership, knowledge, problem-solving skills, and general informational services; and by providing opportunities for community members to develop their creativity and appreciate the creative endeavors of others.
-(University of Hawai'i Community Colleges, Strategic Plan, 2002-2010, November 2002)
+To broaden access to post-secondary education in Hawai'i regionally and internationally by providing open-door opportunities for students to enter quality educational programs within their own communities.

+- To specialize in the effective teaching of remedial/ developmental education, general education, and other introductory liberal arts, pre-professional, and selected baccalaureate courses and programs. - To provide the trained workforce needed by the State, the region and internationally, by offering occupational, technical, and professional courses and programs which prepare students for immediate employment and career advancement. - To provide opportunities for personal enrichment, occupational upgrading, and career mobility through credit and non-credit courses and activities. - To contribute to and stimulate the cultural and intellectual life of the community by providing a forum for the discussion of ideas; by providing leadership, knowledge, problem-solving skills, and general informational services; and by providing opportunities for community members to develop their creativity and appreciate the creative endeavors of others. - By building upon Hawaiʻi's unique multi-cultural environment and geographic location through efforts in curriculum development and productive relationships with international counterparts in Asia and the Pacific, UHCC students' learning experiences will prepare them for the global workplace.
+(University of Hawaiʻi Community Colleges, Policy UHCCP #4.101).